 If you are submitting grades via DukeHub, be sure to turn off your browser's pop-up blocker before attempting to submit grades.
 If you do not see a small pop-up window after clicking on the "submit grades" button, the pop-up blocker is turned on.

 Faculty policy stipulates that grade changes may only be requested due to computation or transcription errors.
 Grade change requests from I, N, and X grades require no explanation.
-Once a grade has been posted, it cannot be changed online, nor can grade changes be accepted via email.
-Grade changes must be submitted on departmental letterhead and addressed to Frank Blalark, Assistant Vice Provost and University Registrar.
-Please include the following information:
+Once a grade has been posted, it cannot be changed online, nor can grade changes be accepted in the text of an email.
+Grade changes must be submitted on departmental letterhead and addressed to Frank Blalark, Associate Vice Provost and University Registrar.
+Include the following information:

 - student name and student ID number